 We will workshop one manuscript each morning.
 I will meet one-on-one in the afternoon with the writer whose work was discussed in the morning.
 I will provide detailed feedback on the entire manuscript, and will line-edit about 50 pages, to give an idea of textual issues that might pertain to the whole.
 Although a lot of preparation is required, the week is worth it.

-We will be focused on your poems for our week at Colgate.
-The workshop will take place in an atmosphere of trust and intellectual honesty.
-Bring the poems you’ve submitted to the workshop, and we will, as a group, read them with care and rigor and discuss whether and how to push them further and how a given poem can realize its materials in the fullest possible way.
-Poets will be asked to read their work aloud in class; unless the poem is long, I will also ask a second reader to read it so that the poet can hear how it sounds in someone else's voice.
-You should read each other’s submissions before we convene our first workshop.
-I am likely to give you a few assignments, either in class or as homework.
-My hope is that each poet will leave the workshop energized and writing with new intensity and at a new level of awareness.
+We will be focused on your poems for an intensive week.
+The workshop is grounded in an atmosphere of trust and intellectual honesty.
+You will bring poems you've submitted or newly written poems to the workshop, and we will, as a group, read them with great care and rigor and discuss how to push them further and discuss how the poem can realize its materials in the fullest possible ways.
+Poets will be asked to read their work aloud in class.
+The workshop is predicated on the belief in the ancient and contemporary value of the lyric poem as a continual landmark in human consciousness and thought and form of language.
+You should read each other's submissions before we convene our first workshop.
+At our first meeting I will hand out a small sheaf of poems (mostly by 20th century poets) and we may refer to them during the week.
+My hope is that each poet will leave the workshop energized and writing with new intensity and at new levels.

 In addition to the workshop experience, there are increasingly participants who attend for the week simply to engage in a Writers’ Retreat.
 During such a retreat, one refrains from joining a workshop, but rather participates in whatever portions of the conference one finds interesting: craft and shop talks by professional editors and agents; evening readings; readings of one’s own work to other participants; socializing and sharing.